Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Licensee must implement reasonable technical and administrative safeguards (consistent with industry-standard practices for protecting proprietary software) to protect the Software and prevent unauthorized access, use, or disclosure.
 Such safeguards shall include, at minimum: (i) access controls limiting Software access to Authorized Users, (ii) secure storage of Software and related credentials, and (iii) measures to prevent unauthorized copying or distribution.

 **Breach Notification:**
-Licensee must notify Licensor immediately upon discovery of any unauthorized use, disclosure, or breach of security related to the Software.
+Licensee must notify Licensor immediately (and in any event within twenty-four (24) hours) upon discovery of any unauthorized use, disclosure, or breach of security related to the Software.

+**Return or Destruction on Termination.**
+Upon termination or expiration of this License, Licensee must, at Licensor's option, either return or destroy all confidential information and materials provided by Licensor, including but not limited to: source code, documentation marked as confidential, proprietary algorithms, and any other materials containing Licensor's confidential information.
+Licensee must provide written certification of such return or destruction within thirty (30) days of termination.

 ## 21. SEVERABILITY